PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ## wallet_deploymentData :
 ### Usage :
-Request to the current wallet the data required to deploy a account.
+Request the deployment data of an account created, but not yet deployed.
 ### Input :
 No parameters.
 ### Output :